 Jamie Phillips is a committed advocate of new music and recently recorded music by the Scottish composer Helen Grime jointly with Sir Mark Elder and the Hallé Orchestra for the NMC Label.
-He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting numerous concerts each season including a recent critically acclaimed performance of Richard Strauss’s Ein Heldeneleben, and Mahler’s Sixth Symphony in August 2014.
+He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting concerts each season including repertoire such as Richard Strauss’s Ein Heldeneleben, and Mahler’s Sixth Symphony in August 2014.

 Jamie Phillips is represented by Jessica Ford at Intermusica.